 .so's in a way that allows for ambiguity resolution, there's no reason why the

 --module-description facility should require the long specification.
 This will be adjusted.

-#3 Updated by Christopher Backhouse almost 4 years ago
+#3 Updated by Christopher Backhouse about 4 years ago

 OK, so short answer is we should sit tight?
 Though I thought there were not going to be any more 1.17 releases? so it could be a while before we're able to use this.